 It turns out that was kind of the point.
 Kroeger said the lyrics are meant to be satirical, and that many people seem to miss the point.
 "Nobody hears a Nickelback song and thinks, 'That's some wicked irony.'"
 He also said that some people think "How You Remind Me" is a sweet love song, but in reality it's "absolutely backhanded."

 Kroeger Was Ranked Sixth On A List Of The "100 Unsexiest Men In The World"

-We didn't even know this list existed, and now we love it.
 In 2006, The Boston Phoenix put out a list of the 100 Unsexiest Men in the World.
-While comedian Gilbert Gottfried claimed the top spot (unfair: humor is very sexy), Kroeger managed to rank as the sixth most unsexy man in the world.
-The Nickelback singer charted one spot ahead of R.E.M. bassist Mike Mills, and two spots ahead of Osama bin Laden (!!!).
+While comedian Gilbert Gottfried claimed the top spot, Kroeger managed to rank as the sixth most unsexy man in the world.
+The Nickelback singer charted one spot ahead of R.E.M. bassist Mike Mills, and two spots ahead of Osama bin Laden.